rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

 preferable and affordable.
 Besides, the tool can provide regular personalized feedback for individuals' career progression.

-The last point is also amenable to tool-based predictive analytics.
+The last point is also amenable to AI-based predictive analytics.
 Overall, AI will influence talent acquisition shortly.
 However, AI's effectiveness in detecting singularities in any space would remain a suspect.
 The singularities in talent acquisition can catapult an organization's success.
 Only an experienced human decision-maker